fdq09eca/asc-remake/_posts/2019-01-24-Teaching-Cases-Invisible-Trade.md

 The pilot test is successful since the games are completed without major disruptions.
 Subjects have satisfactory understanding of the games' intuition by further explanation.
 We appreciate all participants of the test run.

-{% include gallery caption='Selected photos of test run' %}
+{% include gallery caption='Selected photos of school visits' %}